joshbegley/nyt-latest/README.md

-**Max Fried nearing free agency decision, with Yankees, Red Sox, Blue Jays among teams in mix**\
+**Max Fried nearing free agency decision with Yankees, Red Sox, Blue Jays among teams in mix**\
 `Fried, the top remaining LHP starter on the free-agent market, is expected to choose his next team by Thursday, according to league sources.`\
 https://nytimes.com/athletic/5984497/2024/12/10/max-fried-free-agency-yankees-red-sox-blue-jays/